Smoke On Records

 Smoke On Records is an independent record label from Germany which mainly publishes hip-hop music.
 The label specializes mostly in re-releasing 1990s records as well as new albums.
 Smoke On Records has released such artists as Nine, Killah Priest, Das EFX, Blahzay Blahzay, Artifacts and more.

+The label has in the past been criticized for poor quality records, packaging and customer service.
+Recently, the label seems to be inactive and doesn't respond to inquiries or new orders.